 - Support for employment such as training, re-qualification, and sub-qualification

 - Health insurance

-- Pension insurance for a period of 18 months for a person missing such a period for obtaining minimum of 15 years of employment period as a precondition for acquiring age pension
+- Pension insurance for a period of 18 months for a person missing such a period for obtaining a minimum of 15 years of employment period as a precondition for acquiring an age pension

-The duration of the benefit can last from 1 month till 12 months depending of the continuity or discontinuity of the employment status, exempt for the insured persons that have opportunity for obtaining the age pension, when the duration can be prolonged to 18 months.
+The duration of the benefit can last from 1 month to 12 months depending on the continuity or discontinuity of the employment status, exempt for the insured persons that have the opportunity for obtaining the age pension when the duration can be prolonged to 18 months.